 45. Pittsburgh shut out Minnesota's offense, with Greene playing a key role with a pick and a fumble recovery.
 Greenwood also made his presence felt by batting down three of Tarkenton's passes.
 Tarkenton endured a rough day, throwing three picks and being held to 102 yards on 11 of 26 passing.

 46. The Vikings did make things interesting after scoring a touchdown off a blocked punt, trimming their deficit to 9-6 in the fourth quarter.
-But as did in each of Pittsburgh's four Super Bowl wins during that decade, Bradshaw engineered a game-winning drive that ended with a touchdown pass.
+But as he did in each of Pittsburgh's four Super Bowl wins during that decade, Bradshaw engineered a game-winning drive that ended with a touchdown pass.
 In Super Bowl IX, it was a 4-yard strike to Larry Brown that sealed Pittsburgh's 16-6 victory.

 47. You can argue that Pittsburgh recorded the greatest defensive performance in Super Bowl history that day.
 In all, the Steelers defense allowed just 119 total yards, nine first downs, and recorded five turnovers.
 They also scored the game's first points on White's safety.